tobna/ForAug/README.md

 - [x] release code to download and create ForNet
 - [x] release code to use ForNet for training and evaluation
-- [ ] integrate ForNet into Huggingface Datasets
+- [x] integrate ForNet into Huggingface Datasets
+- [ ] release code for the segmentation phase